miya0001/simple-share/readme.txt

 You can place share buttons just activating this plugin.

 * There is no admin panel.
-* you can place just three buttons twitter, facebook, google, hatena.
+* You can place just four buttons twitter, facebook, google, hatena.
-* It's hidden at mobile screen (under 480px).
+* They will be hidden at mobile screen (under 480px).

+= Filter hook

+* simple_share_get_share_buttons - Filter the share buttons.

 == Installation ==